 Have you ever thought that Dutch and Danish are the same thing?
 That Copenhagen is a district in Amsterdam?
-I know some foreigners who think so and are always mixing up Dutch with Danish people.
-Being from the Netherlands I find it hard to understand this confusion.
+I know some foreigners who really think so and are always mixing up Dutch with Danish people.
+Probably it is because I am from the Netherlands myself but I find this confusion rather astonishing.
+I just cannot wrap my head around it.
 Sure, both countries are tiny kingdoms in the North of Europe and there are other similarities.
 But remember that Copenhagen is the capital of Denmark.
 And actually it is one of the most charming and intimate capitals in Europe.
-Thankfully it’s also not one of those mainstream destinations like the staple Barcelona or Rome, so people are able to enjoy it peacefully, without dodging thousands of fellow tourists.
-Copenhagen is one of the „happiest cities in Europe" even though history wasn’t very kind towards the Danish capital.
+Thankfully it’s also not one of those mainstream destinations like the tourist staples Barcelona or Rome.
+People are able to enjoy it peacefully, without dodging thousands of fellow tourists.
+Numerous international comparative studies show that Copenhagen is one of the most pleasant and comfortable cities to live and its inhabitants belong to the happiest people in the world.
+Despite all this happiness, history wasn’t very kind towards the Danish capital.
 Plagues, bombings, even being sieged by warships couldn’t crack the fundaments of this ancient Viking village.
 Locals are hard people, but they’re also very friendly towards visitors.

-Everyone keeps talking about the Swiss and how everything works like clockwork there, but realistically, it's the Danish that take the trophy when it comes to functionality.
-The Copenhagen Airport is one of the most efficient in the world; it’s splendidly connected to the city via train, which only takes 12 minutes to get you to the city center.
-Public transport will get you everywhere, it’s cheap, punctual and clean, to the point that taxis are obsolete.
+Everyone keeps talking about the Swiss and how everything works like clockwork there, but in reality I think the Danish deserve the trophy when it comes to functionality.
+The Copenhagen Airport is one of the most efficient in the world; it’s splendidly connected to the city via train, which only takes 12 minutes to get you to the city centre.
+Public transport will get you everywhere; it’s cheap, punctual and clean, to the point that taxis are obsolete.
 Exploring Copenhagen on a bike is by far the most pleasant way, rental stations are conveniently spread around the city and it’s very cheap.
 Enjoy that, because everything else is unbelievably expensive.
 Stick to street food if you’re on a budget, DØP Hotdogs (http://xn--dp-lka.dk/) at Købmagergade 52 for example, hailed as one of the best in Europe.
 Rundetaarn, the Round Tower is right next to that hotdog spot, it’s an observatory from the 17th century, as a matter of fact, the oldest in Europe.
 You can climb the tower to witness an amazing view of Copenhagen; it’s up to you if you want that hotdog before or afterwards.
 I’d pick the latter as the climb takes a while.